 These preludes are not only interesting melodically and harmonically, but they’re also very textural.
 For instance, Prelude No.4 has a loud and bold single melodic line that’s layered on top of light harmonic accompaniment.
 This harmonic and textural contrast helps facilitate movement within the piece.

-In fact, this type of textural blending is something Villa-Lobos does brilliantly on guitar, and makes each piece in this collection of preludes an absolute masterpiece.
+In fact, this type of textural blending is something Villa-Lobos does brilliantly on guitar.
+All of these techniques combine to make each piece in this collection of preludes an absolute masterpiece.

 Suite Popular Brasileira (Suite populaire brésilienne): Two Versions

 There are two “complete” editions of Villa-Lobos’ famous Suite Popular Brasileira (or Suite populaire brésilienne) that people often cite.
 The most frequently performed publication of the suite is the 1955 edition by Max Eschig, which includes five movements.

 However, earlier publications of the suite have dates ranging from 1923-1928.
 Some of these arrangements carried over to the 1955 edition, and some new ones were added.
 In the chart below, you’ll notice that the Valse-Chôro from the 1920s edition was replaced by an entirely different piece.
 All of the these changes were verified and chosen by the composer himself.

 The differences in suite editions can be a little confusing.
 So here’s a breakdown of the differences between the two publications and their movements:

 Villa-Lobos’ fun and lively Chôro No.1 is a favorite in the classical guitar repertoire.
 The term “chôro” has several meanings, especially unique to Brazillian music.
 Chorar is a Portuguese verb meaning “to lament” or “to cry”.
 This meaning is certainly appropriate given the dark, often melancholy vibe his works are known for!